mdx-workshop/mdx-submissions21/paper.md

 using dilated convolutions, was also adapted to music source separation by [@demucs], but suffered from more artifacts and lower SDR.

-To the best of our model, no other work has studied true end-to-end hybrid source separation, although other team in the MDX competition used model blending from different domains as a simpler post-training alternative.
+To the best of our knowledge, no other work has studied true end-to-end hybrid source separation, although other teams in the MDX competition used model blending from different domains as a simpler post-training alternative.

 # Architecture